sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 step 2: Initialize the variable number and assign flag = true

 step 3: Check if the given number is string or not.
-If it string then return not valid
+If it string then return not valid and go to step 9.

 step 4: Check else if condition the number greater than 1.
 If it is true then go to next step